vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 Essentially, given the proposed usage, this is where we would put the code that would otherwise live in our application layer.

-Of course, nothing is stopping us from simply passing this off to a mediator pipeline, but this in my mind undermines the value of having this nice little file that contains all of our endpoint through to handler code.
+Of course, nothing is stopping us from simply passing this off to a mediator pipeline, but this in my mind undermines the value of having this nice little file that contains all of our endpoint's code.

 [click]